-This bill is identical to AB 1772 which previously died in committee.
-It would require one year of kindergarten prior to entering 1st grade in public school.
+This bill would require one year of kindergarten prior to entering 1st grade in public school.
 It does not change the compulsory education law and would not impact homeschooling options.
 See the full text of the bill here.

-HSC attorney, Debbie Schwarzer, wrote the following analysis of AB 1772 which also applies directly to AB 1444 (the current bill):
+HSC attorney, Debbie Schwarzer, wrote the following analysis of AB 1772 which also applies directly to the identical AB 1444 (the current bill):

 AB 1772 was introduced by Joan Buchanan (Contra Costa County) and her intent is crystal clear: no kindergarten, then no first grade.